by Martin Maenza, adapted and expanded from Crisis on Infinite Earths #9 by Marv Wolfman and George Pérez

 Watching, the blue parka-wearing Captain Cold walked away to join his sister, the Golden Glider.
 Soon, from a radio transmitter high atop a column of ice, they were able to hear the voice of their leader.
 “Mothership to Earth-S, report,” instructed Lex Luthor.

 “Victory, Luthor,” Captain Cold crowed.
 “We’ve got our act down cold.
 Earth-S, and all their heroes, are on ice.”

 “You tell him, Len,” Golden Glider said softly so only her brother could hear.

 A green-costumed masked man noted concern on the face of the other woman present.
 “Killer Frost, you disagree with Captain Cold?”

 The frozen beauty nodded her head.
 “Indeed I do, Weather Wizard,” she said.
 “I know the power the heroes have on their side.
 We can’t let down our guard — not even for a moment.”
-Truth was, nearly three weeks ago in the early days of this Crisis, Frost had been a manipulated ally to the heroes in the Monitor’s first wave of defense.
-Something in her cold, frigid bones told her that things weren’t over yet and that the heroes would find a way to rally against the incredible odds.
+Truth was, nearly three weeks ago in the early days of this Crisis, Frost had been a manipulated ally to the heroes in the Monitor’s first wave of defense, all because the Psycho-Pirate, acting on behalf of Harbinger, had brainwashed her into having strong feelings akin to love for her enemy Firestorm. (*) Something in her cold, frigid bones told her that things weren’t over yet, and that the heroes would find a way to rally against the incredible odds.

 Weather Wizard raised his wand.
 “Then perhaps I should lend a hand, or at least my weather wand!”
 Thrusting the weapon high into the air, he discharged a burst.
 “If the heroes are going to attack us anyway, let’s give them an inhospitable welcome.”